coltonchilders/projects_search_api/README.md

 # RESERVATION SERVICE
-This is an API service to manage customer information, vehicle information, and reservation information.
+This is an API service to search for projects.

 ## Ruby Version
 2.6.3